The holiday season is here! But besides the quality family time, festive activities, and giving, this time of year presents a bit of a dilemma…

 But don’t worry, we’ve got your entire festive menu planned out.
 And you don’t need to sacrifice flavor or your bone health!

-We’ve compiled a menu of 19 festive recipes to fight osteoporosis that will keep your taste buds and your bones happy.
+We’ve compiled a menu of 19 festive recipes that will keep your taste buds and your bones happy.
 Our dishes include healthy entrées, sides, snacks, and deceivingly indulgent desserts that’ll please even the pickiest palates.

 So read on to discover how this can be your most delicious, bone-healthy Christmas yet!